Skip Navigation

 Dismissal

-• Because of the disruptions it causes during our dismissal and to eliminate hurt feelings, no limousines or similar vehicles are permitted to pick up students from school.
+5. Because of the disruption it causes during our dismissal and to eliminate hurt feelings, no limousines or similar vehicles are permitted to pick up students from school.

 All students in grades 6, 7, and 8 are eligible to try out and participate in the interscholastic sports program offered by the school.
 Other grade levels are permitted to participate based on the Athletic Director’s discretion.
 Continued participation is determined by academic performance and / or behavior.
 Refer to the Athletic Handbook for more details regarding eligibility and participation, especially in reference to maintaining passing grades and to following all policies and procedures in this Handbook.